Welcome to Glenwood Community School District Preschool at Northeast Elementary

 Keep all toys, candy, gum, money, etc. at home.
 If your child brings an “attachment” item from home, we ask that it is small enough to fit in his/her backpack or cubby.

-Preschool Happenings:
+Preschool Happenings

-Trimester 1 Important Dates
+Trimester 3 Important Dates

-November 13: No School for Preschool (Professional Development)
+April 2: No School for Preschool (Professional Development)

-Trimester 1 Learning Goals
+Trimester 3 Learning Goals

 *These are learning goals for 4 year old preschool students moving onto Kindergarten*